 Grab your camera manual and put it into your bag, or download the PDF version to your phone.
 Then, look into some basic terms.
 After that, flip through your favorite photos.
 And, make a note of your likes and dislikes about each one.

-For understanding about different types of photos, follow Clipping World.
+For understanding about different types of photography, follow Clipping World.

 Take A Lot Of Pictures To Do Experiment